Table of Contents

 C. JoyBell C.

 In your life, there might not be just one, but several cycles of crisis and renewal.
+These are what your existential depression actually represent.

 Perhaps a period of chaos and confusion is a rite of passage for the natural non-conformist.

 Suffering, aloneness, self-doubt, sadness, inner conflict are all symptoms of expanding consciousness.
+Your existential depression is not something that tries to ruin you, but an opportunity for growth.

 Within you is unbounded developmental potential; it is something that you ought to bring out, or it will rot and swallow you from the inside.